Notes on migrating a Bluesky account

 @fry69.dev

-If you have an account on a Bluesky mushroom PDS (<mushroom>.*.bsky.network) and want to migrate to another PDS (e.g. your own), this currently can be a daunting task.
-As of writing there are no automatic tools available (may change in the near future), which are robust enough.
+If you have an account on a Bluesky mushroom PDS (<mushroom>.*.bsky.network) and want to migrate to another PDS (e.g., your own), this can currently be a daunting task.
+As of this writing, there are a few web-based migration tools available, but even with those you might end up in a situation where you have to resort to a manual migration process.

-Here is a write up of my experience moving my account to my own PDS.
-At that point is was already quite filled, here are some number for illustration:
+Here is a writeup of my experience moving my account to my own PDS.
+At that point, it was already quite full.
+Here are some numbers for illustration:

 • ~10k posts

-This led to some problems while trying to migrate with the recommended automatic migration function in the goat command line tool.
-For posterity I'll describe here what I did, the problems I encountered and how to work around them with some explanations what is happening.
+This led to some problems while trying to migrate with the recommended automatic migration function in the goat command-line tool.
+For posterity, I'll describe what I did, the problems I encountered, and how to work around them with explanations of what is happening.

 First here are some useful links: